DionKill/ps4-linux-tutorial/docs/installation.md

 > Back up any existing data you care about.

 ::: details External Drive - Method 1
-Put the kernel (bzImage, and the bootargs if you have them), initramfs (initramfs.cpio.gz), and your distro (psxitarch.tar.**) on the root of a FAT32 formatted drive.
+Put the kernel (bzImage, and the bootargs if you need it), initramfs (initramfs.cpio.gz), and your distro (psxitarch.tar.**) on the root of a FAT32 formatted drive.

 If the drive is larger than 32GB, Windows will dastardly act like it can't format it in FAT32, but only in NTFS or ExFAT, which is just wrong, as FAT32 supports up to 2TB drives.
 To fix it, go ahead and download the mythical [Rufus](https://rufus.ie) program.
 Select "Show USB devices" or something like that, and then select "No boot" as a type of format, followed by "MBR" as partition scheme and "FAT32" as filesystem.
 Click start and wait.